-Research Associate 5
+Research Associate 5 (retired-part-time)

 Brian holds both a B.S. in Petroleum Engineering from Louisiana State University, and A.A.S. in chemical Technology, from Alfred State College, and is a member of SPE.
 Before joining LSU in 1987, he worked for Gearhart Industries as an engineer in Oklahoma, North Texas, North Louisiana and Mississippi.
 Harder’s areas of expertise include petroleum engineering, well logging, petroleum economics, the development of oil and gas databases, oil and gas atlas preparation, regulatory studies, and oil and gas operations in wetland areas of south Louisiana.

 Reed Bourgeois obtained a B.S. from Nicholls State University in Thibodaux, Louisiana in 1985.
 Reed provides computer assistance to the research staff with their projects and is also responsible for the acquisition, upkeep, and maintenance of LGS computer hardware and software.
 Reed started at LSU in 1991.